F-1 International Students Admission Requirements

 (This information is for F-1 International Students only.
 If you are a Permanent Resident Alien or other VISA type, please complete standard application.)

 Thank you for choosing Gulf Coast State College (GCSC) as your school.
-The information below shows the steps needed and the necessary requirements and documents that must be submitted before your I-20 can be issued.
+The information below shows the necessary requirements and documents that must be submitted before your I-20 can be issued.

 Students requiring the F-1 Student Visa, including those who are transferring their F-1 Student Visa from another U.S. institution, must meet the following admission requirements: